An Overview of Cubist

 Names, labels, and discrete values are represented by arbitrary strings of characters, with some fine print: Whitespace (blank lines, spaces, and tab characters) is ignored except inside a name or value and can be used to improve legibility.
 Unless it is escaped as above, the vertical bar `|' causes the remainder of the line to be ignored and is handy for including comments.
 When used in this way, `|' should not occur inside a value.

-The first important entry of the names file identifies the attribute that contains the target value -- the value to be modeled in terms of the other attributes -- here, city mpg.
+The first important entry of the names file identifies the attribute that contains the target value -- the value to be modeled in terms of the other attributes -- here, fuel cost.
 This attribute must be of type continuous or an implicitly-defined attribute that has numeric values (see below).

-Following this entry, all attributes are defined in the order that they will be given for each case.
+Following this entry, all attributes are defined in the order that their values will be given for each case.

 Explicitly-defined attributes